ADHD

 What should I do if I think I have ADHD?

 Only a specialist can tell you for sure if you have ADHD.
-As a first step use our conversation starter to write down the things you're struggling with and how you would like to be supported.
-You can then give that to an adult you trust such as a parent, teacher or school nurse.
+As a first step think about the things you're struggling with and how you would like to be supported.
+You can then talk about this to an adult you trust such as a parent, teacher or school nurse.
+It may make it easier to write down what you want to say first and our conversation starter could help with that.

 If you then want to get an assessment you can speak to a trusted adult such as a teacher, school nurse, school counsellor or youth worker who should be able to organise this for you.